 CVE-2026-9227

-The GutenBee – Gutenberg Blocks plugin for WordPress is vulnerable to arbitrary file upload, potentially allowing unauthenticated or low-privileged attackers to execute malicious code.
+The GutenBee – Gutenberg Blocks plugin for WordPress is susceptible to arbitrary file upload, allowing authenticated users with contributor-level access or higher to upload malicious files.

 Executive summary